Livestreaming e-commerce in China: Regulatory interventions

 In March 2021, the State Administration for Market Regulation introduced new rules targeting the development of the livestreaming e-commerce sector, giving platforms and merchants more responsibilities and addressing concerns linked to user data privacy and forced exclusivity.

 In April 2021, six Chinese government agencies including the Cyberspace Administration of China rolled out additional rules requiring providers to set up a system to maintain the safety of content, verify the identity of livestream hosts and to secure users' personal information.

+When these regulations were passed, platforms were required to establish content-safety systems and had to verify the real identities of hosts and operators to protect users' personal information.
+The measures were made effective on May 25, 2021, and also created blacklists for goods that are prohibited and real-time monitoring to prevent false advertising and counterfeit sales.
+Alibaba, which was at the time operating Taobao Live and Tmall Live, was among some of the platforms that were required to comply.
+In its 2026 SEC filing, Alibaba disclosed that in April 2021 measures were imposed to make livestreaming platforms obliged to follow the guidelines.

 In August 2021, China’s Ministry of Commerce introduced new industry standards for livestream commerce, detailing how hosts should dress or speak during the live broadcasts, as well as setting guidelines for hosts and products reviews.